MAS 700 – Future of News and Participatory Media

 Assignment, due April 2: Data Story

 Use publicly available data to report a story.
 This could include analysis of a city budget, lobbying information, or building permit data.
 Collecting your own data set via crowd sourcing is perfectly valid, but we’ll be brainstorming promising data sets before taking on the assignment.
-The full assignment will be due on March 26; your chosen dataset and proposal for how to use it will be due March 19, where we’ll workshop ideas for how to report and/or visualize the datasets.
+The full assignment will be due on April 2; your chosen dataset and proposal for how to use it will be due March 26 as a post on the blog, where we’ll provide feedback.

 Prior year examples: Trayvon Martin Media Coverage, Mapping the News, Romanian Memes, Boston Restaurant Suspensions, Congressional Partisanship